 When deciding to make a Will, it is important to consider whether a particular person should be excluded who may ultimately have a claim against the estate.
 Depending on the circumstances, it may be advisable to leave a gift to the particular person concerned.
 It is good practice for the testator (someone who makes a Will) to leave a letter with the Will explaining why a particular person has been ignored or left a relatively small gift.
 This will not avoid a claim but it may, in some cases, assist the court in arriving at a decision as to whether a beneficiary is entitled to any provision.

 An application must be brought within six months of the date of issue of the grant of representation to the deceased's estate.
 The court does have discretion to extend this time limit.
+An application can be made before a grant of representation is issued.

 The only ground for a claim is that reasonable financial provision has not been made.